-Section 13 of the bill also amends subdivision (7) of section 202 of the act by providing that the director shall insert in the schedule of disability ratings a minimum rating of permanent partial 25 per cent for arrested or apparently cured tuberculosis.
+Section 14: Section 14 of the bill also amends subdivision (7) of section 202 of the act by providing that the director shall insert in the schedule of disability ratings a minimum rating of permanent partial 25 per cent for arrested or apparently cured tuberculosis.
 This provision will not be of particular effect where the only service connected disability is that of active tuberculosis and the veteran is entitled to the statutory award of \$50 per month, since that award is in excess of the 25 per cent rating established by this amendment.
-If, however, the veteran has in addition to a service-connected tubercular disability another disability of service origin he will be enabled to obtain a combined rating, and in such rating the disability resulting from the service-connected tubercular condition will be evaluated in the degree specified.
-The combined total disability rating may thus entitle the veteran to an amount in excess of \$50 per month. is further noted that the medical council of the bureau has advised the director that persons with arrested tuberculosis have a minimum industrial handicap of 25 per cent if such arrested tuberculosis follows a period of activity.
+If, however, the veteran has in addition to a service-connected tubercular disability another disability of service origin, he will be enabled to obtain a combined rating, and in such rating the disability resulting from the service-connected tubercular condition will be evaluated in The combined total disability rating may thus the degree specified. entitle the veteran to an amount in excess of \$50 per month. further noted that the medical council of the bureau has advised the director that persons with arrested tuberculosis have a minimum industrial handicap of 25 per cent if such arrested tuberculosis follows a period of activity.

-Section 14 of the bill as it passed the House of Representatives did not contain any provision authorizing the hospitalization of contract surgeons who served overseas in the Spanish-American War under the provisions of subdivision (10), section 202, when facilities are available.
+Section 15: Section 15 of the bill authorizes the hospitalization of contract surgeons who served overseas in the Spanish-American War under the provisions of subdivision (10), section 202, when facilities are available.
 Under the present law, these persons are not able to obtain such hospitalization as they are not veterans.
 It came to the attention of your committee that there are a small number of these contract surgeons who are in need of this hospitalization and who served with troops in Cuba, in the Philippines, or in foreign waters during the Spanish-American War, in similar capacities to that of the Regular Army commissioned medical personnel.
-Accordingly an amendment to the section as contained in H. R. 10381 has been inserted to enable these surgeons to obtain hospital treatment from the bureau if service was rendered overseas during the Spanish-American War and if facilities are available.
+Accordingly an amendment to the section as contained in H. R. 10381 has been inserted to enable these surgeons to obtain hospital treatment from the bureau if service was rendered overseas during the Spanish-

+American War and if facilities are available.